-Learn more and access resources about emerging issues of interest to both planners and the public: Aging and Livable Communities, the Changing Face of America, Shrinking Cities, Food Systems, and more.
+Access resources from APA Divisions about emerging issues of interest to both planners and the public: Aging and Livable Communities, the Changing Face of America, Airports in the Region, Food Systems, and more.

 Aging and Livable Communities